Why visit Wales, with beautiful history, breath-taking scenery & only 90 minutes away from Liverpool!

 History of North Wales

 Mining began in the Bronze Age, 4,000 years ago.
 The Great Orme Copper Mine was then the world’s largest with more than 5 miles of tunnels.
+It’s now a tourist attraction.

 Around 800 years ago, in order to stamp his authority on Wales, King Edward 1, built an iron ring of stone castles across North Wales.
 These were constructed in Conwy, Caernarfon, Beaumaris & Harlech – all still stand & form the Welsh World Heritage Site.
+Visitors from across the globe step back in time by visiting these amazing buildings.

-English Border Towns
+English Border Towns with North Wales Tours

 Holyhead & Anglesey